About Plantations J. Eglin SA

 Plantations J. Eglin SA marked its sixtieth anniversary in 2019.
 This milestone was celebrated at the start of 2020 and the opportunity was taken to reward many employees who have worked for the company for more than 25 years.
 Some 70 people were honoured in the presence of representatives of the local authorities, economic partners, work colleagues and company management.

-A few days after this memorable day of celebration, came the sad news of the passing of the chairman of the board of directors of Plantations J. Eglin SA, Mr Joseph Aka Anghui, in his ninetieth year.
+A few days after this memorable day of celebration, came the sad news of the passing away of the chairman of the board of directors of Plantations J. Eglin SA, Mr Joseph Aka Anghui, in his ninetieth year.
 He had guided and advised the company in this great fruit adventure in Ivory Coast for several decades.
 The SIPEF group has lost not only a partner, but also a friend.

 Joseph’s succession is now assured by his son Stéphane, who will continue as chairman of the board of directors of the company.